Introduction

 Completion Standards

-This lesson is complete when the lesson objectives are met and the learner’s knowledge, risk management, and skills are determined to be adequate for the stage of training.
-Ultimately, the learner must meet or exceed the Airman Certification Standards.
+This lesson is complete when the lesson objectives are met and the learner’s performance is appropriate to the stage of training.
+A flight instructor applicant must also be able to deliver effective instruction on the lesson objectives and analyze and correct common errors.
+Ultimately, the learner must meet the knowledge, risk management, and practical application expectations defined in the applicable Airman Certification Standards.

 Lesson Content